 The Zaca story begins with our childhood.
-We’re Mark and James Aleks, two brothers from East Longmeadow, a little town outside of Boston, where everyone knows one another.
+We’re Mark and James Aleks, two brothers from East Longmeadow, a little town west of Boston, where everyone knows one another.
 And because it’s a farming town, our lives naturally revolved around food, which was bought from farm stands or pulled from our home garden as frequently as from the grocery store.
 From an early age, thanks to our mother who was a dedicated health teacher, everything we ate was fresh and natural.
 It was Mom who drilled into us that “what you put into your body will either build your health or take it away — so choose wisely.”

 As brothers, we’d always been close.
 By the time we were in high school, we began experimenting with business ideas.
 We formed a winning dynamic with Mark’s great sense of logic, and James’ continuous stream of fresh ideas.
 We also shared a common vision and abided by our small-town integrity and conviction that what each person does in a community has a ripple effect.
 Responsibility colored our aspirations.